msf4-0/ERPNext-Frepple-Integration/README.md

 - Secret key:
 > Key is required for iframe embedded to render the Frepple page.
 Can be found under `etc/frepple/djangosettings.py` file.

+## Important Note
+Frepple custom app does not do data validation when the data are export to Frepple software.
+The custom app is mainly  User must have basic knowledge on Frepple to ensure the data provided are sufficient to generate the plan in Frepple.
+A qucik debug step is check the supply path of the product.
+Ensure the supply path is similar to what you are expected.
+Remember to set up item supplier for the raw material.

 ## Contributors
 1. [Drayang Chua Kai Yang](https://github.com/Drayang)